achintya2000/ECE564_Project/README.md

 * Utilizes wolfram alpha api to get image of analytic solution to input equation.
 Encountered bug with optionals not being able to unwrap a string passed to a URL.
 So currently limited to the hardcoded equation we have.

+Bugs/Known Warnings:
+* These warnings are unrelated to our project but rather the Surge library.
+We were not able to get rid of them as we needed Surge to perform some of the more complicated parts of Accelerate, like solving systems of equations
+* You HAVE to press enter when you enter a number into one of the TextFields.
+For whatever reason, SwiftUI doesn't require that for straight text but does for numbers